 The University of Georgia uses the same criteria for admission for Summer and Fall, therefore changing your planned starting date will not impact the decision.
 If you wish to start at a later date, you will need to apply as a transfer student after completing a minimum of 30 transfer hours and a full year elsewhere.

 Yes.
 If your goal is to earn an undergraduate degree from the University of Georgia, you will want to become familiar with our transfer guidelines.
-Currently, in order to be considered as a transfer applicant, you must have completed--by the appropriate deadline for the term of enrollment--a year of full-time enrollment at another accredited institution with a minimum of 30 transferable semester hours (45 quarter hours).
+Currently, in order to be considered as a transfer applicant, you must have completed--by the appropriate deadline for the term of enrollment--a year of full-time enrollment at another accredited institution after high school graduation with a minimum of 30 transferable semester hours (45 quarter hours).
 In order to be considered a candidate for transfer admission with 30 to 59 semester hours of transfer credit you must have earned a minimum GPA of 3.20* while those with 60 or more hours should have a GPA of 2.80* or higher.
 We encourage you to stay up to date with our transfer requirements and deadlines on our website as they are subject to change.

 The staff of the Office of Undergraduate Admissions realizes that the admissions decision you received may be disappointing to you and your family.
 We were tremendously impressed by the accomplishments, quality and diversity of the students who submitted applications for admission for Summer/Fall 2019.
 The strength of the applicant pool made the task of selection an extremely difficult one.
 We wish you success in all your future academic endeavors.